Advanced Healthcare Practice (MSc)

 Join a School that puts an emphasis on independent learning in a research-led environment.
-Here are some of the key features of why we think our MSc programme will make you the best advanced healthcare practitioner you can be:
+Here are some of the key features of why we think our MSc programme will make you the best advanced practitioner you can be:

 - A programme built to suit your needs: You can tailor your module choices in a way that best fits your professional development and career prospects.

 - Programme mapped: to standards for Framework for Advanced Nursing, Midwifery and Allied Health Professional Practice in Wales (NLIAH 2010), Standards for Advanced Level Nursing (RCN 2018) and multi-professional framework for Advanced Healthcare Practice (HEE 2018).
 The programme is also mapped against the Royal College of Nursing (RCN) Standards for Advanced Level Nursing (2018).
-Nurses who successfully complete the programme will potentially be eligible to apply for credentialing with the RCN: https://www.rcn.org.uk/professional-development/professional-services/credentialing
+Nurses who successfully compete the programme will potentially be eligible to apply for credentialing with the RCN: https://www.rcn.org.uk/professional-development/professional-services/credentialing

 - You will become actively involved in practice development: which will influence the quality of care delivered.
-It is recognised that leadership in health and quality improvement are central to the delivery of a high standard of patient care, and you will develop these skills across the course of the programme.
+It is recognised that leadership in health and quality improvement are central to the delivery of a high standard of patient care and you will develop these skills across the course of the programme.